Napalm ladies: Impact

 According to McLean, they purposely wanted to appear as middle-class housewives during protests.
 They sought to maximize public influence by playing on their social status and had dressed the part as they wore high heels, stockings, gloves, and pearls during the protest.
-This move contributed to an increase of images of American women, housewives, and women intellectuals, which helped shift the focus of the Vietname War away from the military campaign to its broader social and psychological impact.
+This move contributed to an increase of images of American women, housewives, and women intellectuals, which helped shift the focus of the Vietnam War away from the military campaign to its broader social and psychological impact.
 In January 1967, 2,500 WSP marchers protested in front of the Pentagon against the war.
 The activism of the napalm ladies is also said to have a profound impact on young journalists such as The New York Times' Tom Wicker.